myTerminal/super-emacs/README.md

 2. [Material theme](https://github.com/cpaulik/emacs-material-theme) applied by default, with a readable font-size
 3. [MELPA](http://melpa.org) added as a package archive
 4. Navigation through buffers simplified with [winner](http://emacswiki.org/emacs/WinnerMode) and [windmove](http://emacswiki.org/emacs/WindMove).
+5. See command suggestions when `C-x` is pressed, using `which-key`
+6. Super-easy file system navigation with `neotree`
-5. No more welcome screen, Emacs starts up blank
+7. No more welcome screen, Emacs starts up to greet you and shows the date
-6. Reload file in a buffer quickly with `<f5>`
+8. Reload file in a buffer quickly with `<f5>`

-### Packages configured
+### Pre-configured packages

 1. [helm](https://github.com/emacs-helm/helm) to take your Emacs experience to the next level
 2. [multiple-cursors](https://github.com/magnars/multiple-cursors.el) to be able to edit text in style